verisign/storm-graphite/README.md

 ### Package the jar as RPM

-Note:  [fpm](https://github.com/jordansissel/fpm) must be installed and available.

-    $ ./gradlew clean build rpm
+    $ ./gradlew clean build buildRpm

+    >>> Generates build/distributions/storm-graphite-0.1.4_SNAPSHOT-1.verisign.noarch.rpm

+To package the uber-jar, containing all of the necessary dependencies:

+	$./gradlew clean build buildUberJarRpm

-    >>> Generates build/linux-package/storm-graphite-0.1.0_SNAPSHOT-1.verisign.noarch.rpm
+	>>> Generates build/distributions/storm-graphite_uber-0.1.4_SNAPSHOT-1.verisign.noarch.rpm

 You can also provide the optional environment variables `VERSION` (sets the RPM "version"; default: same as the code's `project.version` in [build.gradle](build.gradle)), `BUILD_NUMBER` (sets the RPM "iteration"; default:
 "1.verisign") and `MAINTAINER` (sets the RPM "maintainer"; default: "change.this@email.com").

-    $ VERSION=2.0.0 BUILD_NUMBER=3.yourcompany ./gradlew clean jar rpm
+    $ VERSION=2.0.0 BUILD_NUMBER=3.yourcompany ./gradlew clean jar buildRpm

-    >>> Generates build/linux-package/storm-graphite-2.0.0-3.yourcompany.noarch.rpm
+    >>> Generates build/distributions/storm-graphite-2.0.0-3.yourcompany.noarch.rpm

-The two environment variables `VERSION` and `BUILD_NUMBER` influence the generated RPM file _but do not modify the_ _packaged jar file_;  e.g. if the `version` parameter in `build.gradle` is set to `0.1.0-SNAPSHOT` and you provide `VERSION=2.0` when creating the RPM, then the generated RPM will have a version of 2.0 although the embedded storm-graphite jar file will have the version `0.1.0-SNAPSHOT` (and will be named accordingly).
+The two environment variables `VERSION` and `BUILD_NUMBER` influence the generated RPM file _but do not modify the_ _packaged jar file_;  e.g. if the `version` parameter in `build.gradle` is set to `0.1.0_SNAPSHOT` and you provide `VERSION=2.0` when creating the RPM, then the generated RPM will have a version of 2.0 although the embedded storm-graphite jar file will have the version `0.1.0_SNAPSHOT` (and will be named accordingly).

 ### IDE support